WenhuiHua-com/Spiking-Neural-Network-Based-Vision-Encoder-for-Dual-Efficient-Co-Inference-in-Large-VLMs/README.md

-# Spiking Neural Network Based Vision Encoder for Dual-Efficient Co-Inference in Large Vision Language Models
+# Spiking Neural Network Based Vision Encoder for Dual-Efficient Co-Inference in Large VLMs
 Test code for articles submitted to IEEE Transactions on Circuits and Systems for Video Technology.
 If you think it's useful, please give it a star.
 Thank you！

 ## Requirements